yanzewu/line/doc/doc.md

     - If the expr is a single token, it will be automatically mapped to column title or index.
 See [Automatic Variable Mapping](#automatic-variable-mapping).
     - If xexpr is omitted, the xaxis will be the data indices.
     - If xexpr and yexpr are both omitted, all columns in the file are added into current figure.
 If there are multiple columns and the source is a file, the first column is treated as x column.
 - style, val: Styles of the plotted line.
 See [Style name and value](#list-of-valid-style-values).
+Note that if multiple lines are being plotted and the former lines have no style set, they will get the style of the later lines.
+For example, `plot x, y o-` will show both lines as `o-` style, but `plot x color=red, y o-` will still show the first line in default style.
 - linespec: Matlab-style line descriptor, which consists of short abbreviation of various line/point types and colors.
 See [this link](https://www.mathworks.com/help/matlab/ref/linespec.html) for details.

 Related options: